weefbellington/screenplay/README.md

 }
 ```

-###2.5 Animated scene transitions
+###3.6 Animated scene transitions

 A `Transition` is responsible for applying animations between scenes.
-The `Transition` receives a `SceneCut` object, which contains the data that the `Transiton` needs to create animations, including the `Flow.Direction`, and the incoming and outgoing stages.
+The `Transition` receives a `SceneCut` object, which contains the data that the `Transition` needs to create animations, including the `Flow.Direction`, and the incoming and outgoing stages.

 ```java
 @Singleton